We are thrilled that you are considering joining the Lehigh family! We welcome you to learn more about our institution and process of applying.

 Applicants must be completing or have completed the equivalent of 12 years of education (primary and secondary) or the program of study that leaves them eligible for admission to university-level study in the educational system in which they are enrolled.
 For example, students who are completing or who have only completed O level or GCSE/IGCSE study are not eligible to apply and should do so when they are completing the final year of A level study, or the equivalent.

-TESTING: All testing requirements needed to apply to Lehigh can be found in the Application Toolbox.
+All testing requirements needed to apply to Lehigh can be found in the Application Toolbox.
 To ensure full consideration of your latest test results, please submit them to Lehigh before the application deadline.
 Exam results submitted after the application deadline may not be received in time to be considered when applications are reviewed by the Admissions Committee.
-Please plan accordingly so that you register and complete the exams with sufficient time for: the testing agency to score your exam, you to request the testing agency submit those results to Lehigh University; and Lehigh to process the results before reviewing your application.
+Please plan accordingly so that you register and complete the exams with sufficient time for the testing agency to score your exam, for you to request the testing agency submit those results to Lehigh University and for Lehigh to process the results before reviewing your application.
 Official score reports should be sent to Lehigh by the testing agency.
 Emailed, faxed and photocopied scores are not official and will not be accepted.

 - Start early.